 Studies have shown that PdG levels in urine correlate to progesterone levels in blood.
 In fact, PdG levels in first morning urine after at least a 6 hour hold show an average of all your progesterone levels from the day before (as you’ll remember that progesterone levels can fluctuate drastically).
 PdG is not subject to the same fluctuations as progesterone.

-PdG tests offer a non-invasive, at-home alternative to progesterone testing.
+PdG tests offer a non-invasive, at-home alternative to how to check progesterone levels.
 Since PdG tests allow you to test levels over multiple days, you can get a more complete picture of your levels throughout your luteal phase.

 Proov PdG tests are the first and only FDA cleared PdG test to confirm successful ovulation at home.
 Proov PdG tests are designed to turn positive when there is 5 ug/ml of PdG present in urine which studies show leads to the highest chance of successful pregnancy.
 In fact, a recent clinical study* showed that elevated PdG levels after ovulation during the implantation window can increase pregnancy rates by up to 75%!